Skip to main content

 8/5/2024 2:03:23 PM: Response Received :-{"CommuniqueType":"CreateResponse","Header":{"MessageBodyType":"MultipleLinkHealthValuesResult","StatusCode":"201 Created","Url":"/reportgenerator"},"Body":{"LinkHealthReportParameters":{"ReportType":"LinkHealthReport","Links":[{"href":"/link/791"}]},"LinkHealthValues":[{"Link":{"href":"/link/791","LinkType":"QS"},"QSLinkHealth":{"NoiseError":0,"OverrunError":0,"FramingError":0}}]}}

 You can also use the Lutron Connect Portal to view the Link Noise present on the link within the System Monitor.
+For more details, review the Lutron Connect Portal knowledge article.

 How to Determine the Source of the Link Noise